By ARITZ PARRA and BARRY HATTON

 “But many parameters have now subsided, and I think the volcano is indeed in decline now,” he said.

-The Canary Islands government said that “volcanic activity has fallen to almost nothing.”
+The Canary Islands government said in a statement that “volcanic activity has fallen to almost nothing.”
 Some wisps of white smoke floated from the crater Wednesday morning.
-As the eruption petered out, scientists ventured out on foot to the lip of the crater to take up-close gas readings for the first time in three months.

 Low and sustained levels of activity must be observed for 10 days for scientists to formally declare the end of the eruption, María José Blanco, a volcanologist and spokeswoman for Spain’s National Geographic Institute, told reporters.

-No injuries or deaths have been directly linked to the La Palma eruption, and life has continued largely as normal on most of the island of 80,000 residents.
-However, several thousand people were forced to abandon their homes and farms as they were engulfed by lava and a section of La Palma’s southwestern side is severely damaged.
+No injuries or deaths have been directly linked to the eruption, and life has continued largely as normal on most of the island of around 80,000 residents.
+However, several thousand people were forced to abandon their homes, and a section of La Palma’s southwestern side is severely damaged.

 For some locals, relief at the weakening eruption was tempered by frustration at government promises of help they say has failed to materialize.

-“Being able to see the sun properly for the first time in nearly three months, sleeping at night without tremors, totally changes the picture,” said Francisco Javier López, a 61-year-old resident of the village of Todoque.
-“But the future remains bleak.”
+“Being able to see the sun properly for the first time in nearly three months, sleeping at night without tremors, totally changes the picture,” Francisco Javier López, a 61-year-old resident of the village of Todoque, said.

-López complained that despite pledges of free accommodation, subsidies and financial aid from national, regional and local officials, almost nothing has actually reached the La Palma residents affected by the volcano.
+López complained that despite pledges of free accommodation, subsidies and financial aid from national, regional and local officials, almost nothing has actually reached the hands of La Palma residents affected by the volcano.

-“The volcano has taken away our houses, including our past and memories,” he told the AP.
+“The volcano has taken away our houses, including our past and memories,” he told The Associated Press.
 “But politicians are taking away our future and our hope.”